President’s Achievement Award

 ECHO Student Literary Regional Competition:

-- 1st place: Sara Shearer, Hiram College, “The Green Lady”
+- 1st place: Alexia Kemerling, Hiram College, for “The Green Mermaid Ruined the Macchiato”

-- 2nd place: Kacie Prologo, University of Mount Union, “The Religious Woman Has Her Say”
+- 1st place: Kacie Prologo, University of Mount Union, for “Momma”

-- Honorable Mention: Kristin Werstler, University of Mount Union, “Marina”
+- Honorable Mention: McKenzie Caldwell, University of Mount Union, for “The Real Whodunit”

 The annual Echo Contest is open to undergraduate students currently enrolled at Bethany College, Heidelberg University, Hiram College, Marietta College, University of Mount Union and Muskingum University.
 A panel of faculty from the partner schools judges the entries.
 Judges do not know the identity of the entrants, and judges do not read or evaluate the entries of students from the colleges or universities where they teach.